Designated Area Migration Agreements (DAMA)

 Self-sponsorship is not supported under any labour agreements, including DAMAs.

-There is no application fee for applying endorsement through Skilled & Business Migration, Department for Industry, Innovation and Science.
+There is no application fee for applying endorsement through Skilled & Business Migration, Department of State Development.
 However, you must pay for all other Federal Government costs associated with nominating and sponsoring an overseas worker.
 The Department of Home Affairs determines its own costs

 Skilled & Business Migration do not provide a service linking prospective nominees with employers.
 If you need to connect with the employers who currently have labour agreements in place with the Department of Home Affairs, you can find the list here.